iPad Air 2 Wi-Fi/Cellular Buttons

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

 Parts that work with iPad Air 2 Wi-Fi/Cellular:

 iPad 5/6/Air 2/mini 4 Home Button Gasket

-Replace a torn or missing adhesive gasket on an iPad home button.
-This gasket is compatible with an iPad 5, iPad 6, iPad Air 2, or iPad mini 4.
-This gasket holds the home...
+Replace the adhesive gasket that holds the home button face onto the back of the front panel glass compatible with an iPad 5, iPad 6, iPad Air 2, or iPad mini 4.

 iPad Air 2 Home Button Bracket

-Fix a misaligned home button with this replacement Home Button Bracket compatible with an iPad Air 2.
-This metal bracket holds the home button assembly in place on the in...
+Replace a Home Button Bracket compatible with the iPad Air 2 tablet.
+This metal bracket holds the home button assembly in place on the inside of the front panel.

 iPad Air 2 Volume Button Cable

 Replace a damaged or torn cable assembly connecting the internal volume button switches and one microphone to the logic board in an iPad Air 2 and fix an unresponsive aud...

 Replace a damaged or torn cable connecting the internal power button switch, one microphone, and one ambient light sensor to the logic board in an iPad Air 2.